 Ototoxicity: Vestibular and auditory dysfunction can follow the administration of any of the aminoglycosides.
 It is more likely to occur in patients with persistently elevated concentrations of drug in plasma.
-Ototoxicity is largely irreversible and results from progressive destruction of vestibular or cochlear sensory cells, which are highly sensitive to damage by aminoglycosides.
+Otobxicity is largely irreversible and results from progressive destruction of vestibular or cochilear sensory cells, which are highly sensitive to damage by aminoglycosides.
 Repeated courses of aminoglycosides can lead to deafness.
 Older patients may be more susceptible to ototoxicity.
-Drugs such as ethacrynic acid and furosemide potentiate the ototoxic effects of the aminoglycosides in animals, but data from humans implicating furosemide potentiate the ototoxic effects of the aminoglycosides in animals, but data from humans implicating furosemide potentiale exposures to these agents.
+Drugs such as ethacrynic acid and furosemide potentiate the ototoxic effects of the aminoglycosides in animals, but data from humans implicating furosemide patients convincing.
+Hearing loss is more likely to develop in patients with pre-existing auditory impairment following exposures to these agents.
 It is recommended that patients receiving high doses and / or prolonged courses of aminoglycosides be monitored carefully for ototoxicity, since initial symptoms may be reversible.
 However, deafness may occur several weeks after therapy is discontinued.